We don’t support this browser anymore.

 Our view

-Undoubtedly, it’s still a tough time for consumers with inflation putting a strain on discretionary spending.
-That's why it was no real surprise to see customer numbers fall last year.
-But with key customer performance metrics continuing to trend in the wrong direction, it doesn’t appear that Boohoo’s initiatives are having the desired impact.
+In terms of actual business performance, customer numbers continued to fall last year.
+With key customer performance metrics trending in the wrong direction too, it doesn’t appear that Boohoo’s initiatives are having the desired impact.

 Some of the issues outside of the group's direct control have started to abate - supply chains are unclogging, freight costs are falling, and overall goods cost inflation is easing.
 From these, Boohoo's identified more than £125mn of cost savings that it expects to deliver this financial year.